aaronkaka/commonjs-react-components/README.md

 Live reload is activated, so that any saved change to the watched source automatically reloads the browser page.

-### How do I create the minified distribution version?
+### Feature Flag

+The SCRIPTINCLUDE feature flag is used at build time to determine whether the component is a simple script include or brought in as a require-able npm module. **Either way**, it must be addressed in the consumer webpack config:

+    var definePlugin = new webpack.DefinePlugin({
+        __SCRIPTINCLUDE__: JSON.stringify(JSON.parse(process.env.BUILD_SCRIPTINCLUDE || 'false'))
+    });

+In the case of a script include for _build/dist.card-component.js_, build the minified version:

-    webpack -p
+    > BUILD_SCRIPTINCLUDE=1 webpack -p

-Then you can script include the _build/dist.card-component.js_ in your consuming markup.

 ### How do I require() it into my consuming application?

-Publish your component to an npm registry, set up your project with webpack and necessary plugins, and npm install it.
+Publish your component to an npm registry; set up your project with webpack, including loaders and feature flag handler.

-**Note** that your webpack config must handle the SCRIPTINCLUDE feature flag.
+Then in your consuming app:

+    > npm install commonjs-react-components

 Example usage:

-    > npm install commonjs-react-components

-    JavaScript:
     var Cardstrap = require('commonjs-react-components');
     Cardstrap('.container');